 An integrated model of Christian mission is introduced theologically and practically in terms of compassion, evangelism, stewardship, discipleship formation, and peace and justice ministries.
 Students will use their own contexts to develop a model of congregational mission drawing on biblical, theological, historical, and contemporary strategies.
+RELG5090 Survey of History of Christian Thoought 3 s.h.
+Traces the theological and doctrinal development of the Christian church from the biblical period to the present.
+Attention will be given to the historical context in which this development occurred.
 RELG5260 Ethics 3 s.h.